 It will take several years to realize the Summers planning in measurable terms.
 However, early planning is what is key, especially when you have two young children.
 To help prepare for the near and far, the Summers should:

-This is a hypothetical example and is not representative on any specific investments or planning experience.
-The strategies discussed may not be suitable for all readers.
-Please consult a financial planning professional regarding your specific needs.
+This is a Hypothetical example used for illustrative purposes only.
+The strategies discussed in this example may not be suitable for all readers.
+Please consult a CFP® Professional, CPA, or attorney prior to taking any action.
 No strategy assures success or protects against loss.